 A sketch comedy podcast about a guy in space with a robot, listening to broadcasts from a long-dead Earth.
 All scripted, all edited and sound designed.
 I thought I was starting a sketch group, but nobody joined so I wrote almost all of it myself.

 This was a series of video shorts by John Hallmann.
 I… I don't even know.

 Live!
 On Sunset

-What started as a plan for making a quick and easy green screen web show turned into a thing with 5 seasons of mythology and all manner of complications.
-I Co-writer, director, editor
+What started as a plan for making a quick and easy green screen web show turned into a thing with 5 seasons of mythology and all manner of complications, but we never made a show.

 Matt's new roommate isn't as awesome as he'd hoped.
 Written by Matty Smith.

 From what I could determine 4 years later, Duncan Trussell was producing sketches for this show, which was on Fuel TV.
 I did one shot for him, which was of a fire burning in the background of a shot.
 Breakdown

 I think this was supposed to be a collage film about a jazz musician.
 The producer, as I recall, offered something on the order of $18,000 worth of work, and this dog is all we actually did.

 I never even met anyone on this one, it was just email tech support to guide the production through Compressor and DVD Studio Pro.
 The knowing observer might recognize this block of entries as one of those times I said yes to every gig on Craigslist, just to see what would happen.
 Dir.
 Sara Millman.